2016 Formula 1 Singapore Airlines Singapore Grand Prix Break

-Despite only being part of the F1 schedule for the last 6 years, the Singapore Grand Prix is a date fixed firmly in the calendar of many F1 fans.
-Being the only night race, this city track uses more than 1,500 light projectors each with 2,000-watt white metal halide lamps, giving it luminosity of over four times that of a football stadium.
-The 5.065km race track will see drivers battling each other over 61 laps with a total distance of 308.828km, tackling the likes of the Singapore Sling and Memorial Corner.
+Despite only being part of the F1 schedule for the last 7 years, the Singapore Grand Prix is a date fixed firmly in the calendar of many F1 fans.
+With the race being held at night, this city track uses more than 1,500 light projectors each with 2,000-watt white metal halide lamps, giving it luminosity of over four times that of a football stadium.
+The 5.065km race track will see drivers tackling the likes of the Singapore Sling and Memorial Corner.
 Whilst the drivers concentrate on the track, spectators can enjoy the sight of the cars flying past the city’s landmarks, including City Hall and St. Andrews’ Cathedral.
 With the track being based right in the city, it offers the opportunity for F1 enthusiasts to really make the most of their time in Asia, by getting out an exploring all Singapore has to offer.

 Thomas Cook Sport invites you to experience the ultimate in night-time motor racing with our Singapore F1 packages.